DIPPAS: A Deep Image Prior PRNU Anonymization Scheme: Proposed Methodology

 The U-Net is a convolutional autoencoder (i.e., a CNN aiming at reconstructing a processed version of its input) characterized by the so called skip-connections and originally introduced for medical image processing \cite{ronneberger2015u}.
 If properly trained according to the standard deep learning paradigm, it proves very effective for multidimensional signal processing tasks such as denoising \cite{Zhang2017, cruz2018nonlocality}, interpolation \cite{kong2020deep, mandelli2018seismic}, segmentation \cite{zhou2020unet++, jurdi2020bbunet}, inpainting \cite{sidorov2019deep}, and domain-specific post-processing operators \cite{picetti2019seismic, devoti2019wavefield}.

-More recently, the MultiResUNet \cite{ibtehaz2020multiresunet} has been proposed to improve the performance of the U-Net for multimodal medical image segmentation, based on the consideration that the targets of interest have different shapes and scales.
-If we want to capture self-similarities of natural images to be employed as a prior for the inverse problem, working at different scales can be strongly beneficial.
-Therefore, we propose an ad-hoc MultiResUNet (shown in Fig.~\ref{fig:multires}) that can be summarized as follows: \begin{enumerate} \item Convolutional layers are replaced by so called Multi Resolution (MultiRes) blocks shown in the bottom-right portion of Fig.~\ref{fig:multires}.
-These blocks approximate multi-scale features of the Inception block while limiting the number of parameters of the network, which is critical when employing it as a deep prior. \item Skip connections, which are the distinctive feature of the U-Net, are replaced by Residual Path blocks shown in the bottom-left portion of Fig.~\ref{fig:multires}. $\mathcal{E}$ is the output of an encoding layer and $\mathcal{D}$ is concatenated to the corresponding decoding layer. \item Downsampling is achieved by $3\times3$ convolutions with stride $2\times2$.
+More recently, the Multi-Resolution U-Net \cite{ibtehaz2020multiresunet} has been proposed for multimodal medical image segmentation, based on the consideration that the targets of interest have different shapes and scales.
+If we want to capture self-similarities of natural images to be employed as a prior, working at different scales can be strongly beneficial.
+Preliminary experiments on a small dataset led us to adopt such architecture rather than traditional U-Net and its derivations analyzed in \cite{Ulyanov_2018_CVPR}.

+Therefore, we propose an ad-hoc Multi-Resolution U-Net (shown in \cref{fig:multires}) that can be summarized as follows: \begin{enumerate} \item Convolutional layers are replaced by so called Multi Resolution blocks shown in the bottom-right portion of \cref{fig:multires}.
+These blocks approximate multi-scale features of the Inception block \red{\cite{inception}} while limiting the number of parameters of the network, which is critical when employing it as a deep prior.
+Every block is a chain of three convolutions; the final output is the sum of the input, scaled by a learned factor, and the stack of the three partial outputs. \item Skip connections, which are the distinctive feature of the U-Net, are replaced by Residual Path blocks shown in the bottom-left portion of \cref{fig:multires}, \red{as proposed in \cite{ibtehaz2020multiresunet}}. $\mathcal{E}$ is the output of an encoding layer and $\mathcal{D}$ is concatenated to the corresponding decoding layer. \item Downsampling is achieved by $3\times3$ convolutions with stride $2\times2$.
 Upsampling is performed by nearest neighbor interpolation.
-Batch Normalization and LeakyReLU activation functions follow every convolution apart from the last one (responsible for the CNN output) that is activated by a sigmoid. \end{enumerate}
+Batch Normalization and LeakyReLU activation follow every convolution apart from the last one (i.e., the \gls{cnn} output) that is activated by a sigmoid. \end{enumerate}

-Notice that, even though the result is the output of a CNN, the \gls{dip} method does not exploit the typical deep learning paradigm where a training phase is performed over a specifically designed set of data.
-In particular, only the query image is used in the reconstruction process and the CNN implicitly assumes the role of prior information that exploits correlations in the image to learn its inner structure.
-Therefore, the choice of a specific CNN architecture is crucial for a suitable and well-performing solution.
+Notice that, even though the result is the output of a \gls{cnn}, the \gls{dip} method does not exploit the typical deep learning paradigm where a training phase is performed over a specifically designed set of data.
+In particular, only the query image is used in the reconstruction process and the \gls{cnn} implicitly assumes the role of prior information that exploits correlations in the image to learn its inner structure.